-Update 4/17/17: This post has been updated to include new and updated information.
-Fleetio has been deleted because they no longer offer a free version.
-There are now five, rather than six, options.
+Update 3/23/18: This post has been updated to include new and updated information.

-Offering a free something—anything— can change someone’s behavior, 180 degrees.
+Offering a free something—anything— can change someone’s behavior.

 I’m not the only one who thinks this way.
 There was an entire episode of Pinky and the Brain in which Brain builds a new earth (dubbed “Chia-Earth”), then uses the promise of free t-shirts to induce a hesitant humanity to migrate to the new world.

 Free stuff moves worlds.

 Fear not, free can help you here.
 Much like it helped Pinky and the Brain entice humanity to a different planet, the lure here is free fleet management software.

 Free is a great motivator, given the costs associated with running a fleet.
 Take fuel alone.
 AAA expects gasoline prices to rise in spring 2018, and fleet managers will need to stretch their dollar that much further.